data-dot-all/dataall/pages/architecture.md

 ### Data sharing
 Each Dataset must have at least one Team of stewards (IdP group), handling sharing requests to the dataset items (tables/folders).
-We can define our dataset-Team as steward and on top add additional Teams that will support us in the granting/revoking of data access.
+We can define our dataset-Team as steward and on top, add additional Teams that will support us in the granting/revoking of data access.

 Users request access on behalf of an environment and team, then a member of the Stewards teams can either